 Sammamish maintains a comprehensive traffic calming program known as the Neighborhood Traffic Management Program (NTMP).
 The NTMP represents the City's commitment to the safety and livability of residential neighborhoods.
-The NTMP maintains and tracks traffic calming measures that were already in place when the City was incorporated, and it implements new measures.
-It is a joint effort between the community, the Public Works Department, and Sammamish City Police.
+It is a joint effort between residents, the Public Works Department, and Sammamish City Police.
 The program aims to reduce the impact of traffic on neighborhoods.
 The NTMP provides a process for identifying and addressing traffic concerns.

-Under the program, Public Works (PW) staff and City Police work with the community to evaluate traffic issues.
-The type and severity of problems are identified through active participation by community members,.
+Under the program, Public Works (PW) staff and City Police work with residents to evaluate traffic issues.
+Through active participation by community members, we can identify the type and severity of problems.
 Then an approach is planned and implemented to address the problems.
 After implementing solutions, the effectiveness is evaluated.